 By now, you should already have an idea of what’s involved in becoming a big data engineer.
-But if you’re determined to go down this route and don’t want to leave it up to chance, here are some useful steps to help you along the journey.
+But if you’re determined to go down this route and don’t want to leave it up to chance, we’ve come up with a little roadmap to help you along the journey.

 Even entry-level data engineers require some kind of degree, usually in a field like computer science, software engineering, physics, or applied math.
 Ideally, this won’t just provide you with a solid grounding in the principles of software development and/or data—it should cultivate the ‘soft’ skills you need to thrive in the role, too.
 Soft skills include things like communication, team working, and problem-solving.

 An emerging option at many colleges is that of degree apprenticeships—an excellent alternative to a traditional degree.
 A degree apprenticeship combines academic training with practical work experience with an employer, allowing you to pick up real-world experience as you learn.
 This is an increasingly popular option, it’s cheaper than a full-time degree, and it has a high level of success—most people land their first job as soon as they graduate.

 2. How to become a big data engineer: Consider taking a certified course

 Perhaps you’ve already established yourself in another field, or already have a degree?
 If so, another option is to take a certified online course in an area like data analytics.
 Compared to a full degree, this is a targeted, fast, and relatively cost-effective way of ‘topping up’ your relevant skillset.